yadav9452/yadav9452/README.md

 A passionate Full-Stack web developer from India
 ------------------------------------------------
-hi, i'm Rahul Yadav, a passionate full stack web developer from India. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm Rahul Yadav, a passionate full stack web developer from India.
+My passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

 * 🌍  I'm based in Pune, Maharastra
 * ✉️  You can contact me at [yrahul9452@gmail.com](mailto:yrahul9452@gmail.com)